opensearch-project/documentation-website/_dashboards/_reporting/reporting-cli.md

 Upon success, the email will be sent to the specified email address with the CSV file attached.

-## Creating a cron job to request a report
+## Automatically run reports with a cron job

 You can create a report by setting up a cron job to run a report at a specified time.
+OpenSearch Reporting CLI supports any cron job use case, such as setting a specified time of day.

 ### Prerequisites